CrazyRedMachine/UltimatePopnController/README.md

 This code was originally written for Arduino Due but is also compatible with Leonardo without any change required.

 Due to lack of gpio, in this case there's only 11 buttons and 9 lights, no keypad support, and reactive mode won't include AC light simulation (there's no side or top lamps, but you might want to have a look at the ambilight branch for ws2812b side/top lamps).
+However, there is **Playstation compatibility** as well.

 I'm also taking advantage of the Leonardo EEPROM.
 On manually switching, the resulting lightmode is stored in the EEPROM so that it persists on controller disconnect/reconnect.